quanterall/ElixirMaterials/chapters/04_conditional_expressions.md

 1. Make the `calculate/2` task using `cond`.

 ## Case
-The _case_ expression is used when we want to handle multiple possible pattern matches and depending on which pattern match matches it will execute the code in that block.
+The `case` expression is used when we want to handle multiple possible pattern matches.
+Depending on which pattern match matches it will execute the code in that block.

 The syntax goes as follows:
 ```elixir